Manila Luzon

-Karl Philip Michael Westerberg, better known by the stage name Manila Luzon (born August 10, 1981), is a Filipino-American drag queen, recording artist, comedian and reality television personality.
+Karl Philip Michael Westerberg (born August 10, 1981), known professionally as Manila Luzon, is an American drag queen, reality television personality, recording artist, and comedian.
 Luzon came to international attention as a contestant on the third season of RuPaul's Drag Race and on the first and fourth seasons of RuPaul's Drag Race All Stars.

 Luzon has also contributed to the compilation album series Christmas Queens.

+Early life

+Westerberg was born to a mother from Manila, in the island Luzon of the Philippines (where he took his drag name), and an American father.
+Westerberg was raised Catholic.
+Westerberg grew up in Cottage Grove, Minnesota.